-Considered by some to be a must-watch of the zombie apocalypse genre, Day of the Dead is a fine example of how horror long possessed the potential for intelligent storytelling.
+Considered by some to be a must-watch of the zombie apocalypse genre, Day of the Dead is a fine example of how horror could be intelligent storytelling.
+If you don’t mind the ranting.

-Watch this if you’re a true horror fan, and is interested in the development of the genre as a potent storytelling medium.
+Watch this if you’re a true horror movie fan.
+If you’re interested in the development of the genre as a potent storytelling medium.

 Watch this to get a feel of the incredible devotion and creativity of producers in days when CGI was but a myth.

-Skip this if you’re uninterested in the human aspects in horror stories.
-You’re going to be bored by all the talking.
+Skip this if you’re uninterested in the human aspects of horror stories.
+You’re going to be bored silly by all the talking.

 Check out my other classic horror movie reviews!